-Caution: To prevent premature equipment failure or damage, only qualified maintenance personnel should
+Caution: perform maintenance.
+To prevent premature equipment failure or damage, only qualified maintenance personnel should

-Caution: Do not over tension belts.
-Excess tension may damage the motor or driven equipment. perform maintenance.
+Caution: Do not over-lubricate motor as this may cause premature bearing failure.
+Do not over tension belts.
+Excess tension may damage the motor or driven equipment.